lalebdi/MAP/README.md

 ## Usage

-This app will be deployed soon.
+This app has been deployed.

 Please refer to the [Documentation](https://example.com)_